griffithlab/civic-docs/docs/using/browsing.rst

      - Molecular Profile associated with the Assertion
    * - Diseases
      - Diseases associated with the Assertion
-   * - Drugs
+   * - Therapies
-     - Drugs associated with the Assertion
+     - Therapies associated with the Assertion
    * - Summary
      - Curator's summary of the Assertion
    * - AT